 The quality of the voltage regulation on the motherboard depends on more than just the number of VRMs and power phases it has.

-The VRMs also need to be constructed with high quality and high tolerance materials, especially because of the heat that gets produced during their operation.
+The VRMs also should be constructed with high-quality and high-tolerance materials, mainly because of the heat produced during their operation.

 Components of a Motherboard Voltage Regulator Modules and the Power Phases

-As mentioned, several different components work together to form a single Power Phase of a motherboard.
+As mentioned, several components work together to form a single Power Phase of a motherboard.

-First you have the Pulse Width Modulator that acts as the prime controller for the the phases.
+First, the Pulse Width Modulator is the phase’s prime controller.
 Then you have the VRMs – the critical components.

-Although the composition might be different, the VRM itself is made of three components MOSFET, Chokes and Capacitor.
+Although the composition might differ, the VRM comprises three components MOSFET, Chokes, and Capacitor.

-In addition to that there can also be Phase Doublers which, as the name suggests, doubles the amount of Power Phases the PWM can support.
+In addition, there can also be Phase Doublers which, as the name suggests, doubles the amount of Power Phases the PWM can support.